-PROPOSED CATALOG DESCRIPTION (no longer than 75 words): leave blank if no changes are being proposed to the catalog description.
-NOTE: information about prerequisites should NOT appear in the catalog description.)
+PROPOSED CATALOG DESCRIPTION (Approximately 75 words in length.
+Please use full sentences.):

 This advanced course further analyzes the conceptualization of character through choices in clothing.
 Students will engage in rigorous theoretical design projects in order to advance skills in character analysis, historical research, figure drawing, and design presentation.
 Texts studied will vary each semester but may include a combination of straight plays, musicals, and operas.

-RATIONALE FOR CHANGE:
+RATIONALE FOR NEW COURSE: